 This year we will have a fun little contest awarded to the funniest/most unusual piece of trash collected.
 If you have a submission when you return to the landing, please let a team leader know and we will set it aside for judging.
 Some of our local dignitaries will serve as judges.
 Winner will receive the “coveted” trash jacket and a family membership to SSWA!

 Marked on your maps will be approximate locations of “trash barges”.
 These are motorless jon boats that will be anchored in the river.
 When you fill your boat, please drop them in the barges so you can go collect more.
 There will be extra trash bags inside the barges as well, if you are running low.
 If and when the barge(s) are full, please call (contact phone nums will be in your packet) and we will come tow the barge to the Kings Grant landing for offload to trucks that will move the trash back to Jessen Landing.
 Once offloaded, the barge will be returned to its original site ASAP.

-Please return to the Jessen landing within the window of 1:00 – 1:30 PM, offload any trash to volunteers at the dock, then immediately trailer your boat.
+Please return to the Jessen landing at 1:00 PM, offload any trash to volunteers at the dock, then immediately trailer your boat.
 Volunteers will help with trailering if needed.
 The current can get strong, so please receive assistance if offered!